BetterCloud/vault-java-driver/README.md

   * Includes the REST response body in `VaultException` messages for basic read and write operations.
   * Implements the `/v1/auth/token/lookup-self` endpoint.
   * Makes numerous classes implement `Serializable`.
-  * Re-works the integration test suite, so that you no longer have to manually configure and run a Vault server instance.
-The tests now use the [TestContainers](https://www.testcontainers.org/) to setup and launch a Vault server instance from within a Docker container, in a completely automated manner.
+  * Major re-vamp of the integration test suite.
+    * The tests now use the [TestContainers](https://www.testcontainers.org/) library to setup and launch a Vault server instance from within a Docker container, in a completely automated manner.
+You no longer have to manually configure and run a Vault server to use the test suite!
+    * The tests are now going against a regular Vault server, rather than one running in "dev mode".
+Therefore, they are now able to use HTTPS connections rather than plain HTTP.

 * **2.0.0**: This is breaking-change release, with numerous deprecated items cleaned up.
   * Adds support for authentication via the AppRole auth backend.
   * Adds support for renewing secret leases.